djaus2/BruceEckel.github.io/_posts/2015-10-17-are-java-8-lambdas-closures.md

 I asked why the feature wasn't just called "closures" instead of "lambdas," since it has the characteristics of a closure?
 The answer I got was that closure is a loaded and ill defined term, and was likely to create more heat than light.
-When someone says "real closures," it only means "what closure meant in the first language I encountered with something called closures."
+When someone says "real closures," it too often means "what closure meant in the first language I encountered with something called closures."

+I don't see an OO versus FP (functional programming) debate here; that is not my intention.
+Indeed, I don't really see a "versus" issue.
+OO is good for abstracting over data (and just because Java forces objects on you doesn't mean that objects are the answer to every problem), while FP is good for abstracting over behavior.
+Both paradigms are useful, and mixing them together has been even more useful for me, both in Python and now in Java 8.
+(I have also recently been using Pandoc, written in the pure FP Haskell language, and I've been extremely impressed with that, so it seems there is a valuable place for pure FP languages as well).